gxf1212/notes/MD/FYP-notes.md

 #### Appendix: CHARMM-GUI generate files for ligand

+> <font size=5>if you want to perfectly retain its coordinates and atom names, use CGenFF server!</font>
+>
+> slightly different charge.
+I think remtp's params are closer to the paper.

 but not used in method 1

 > https://cgenff.umaryland.edu/  itself, the program to assign parameters for your ligand